Old newspapers needed now at ACCT

 But still.
 All that paper makes an undeniable environmental impact.
 Not as much as you might think — the print industry plants more trees than it harvests, for instance — but we’ve got eyes!
 We can see all the paper litter blowing around our sidewalks: coupons, circulars and whatnot.
 The last thing we want to do is add to the problem.

 When we first started printing in 2015, we really tried to be ecologically mindful.
-We chose a zero-waste company that would “carpool” our delivery with other local drop-offs.
+We chose a landfill-free company that would “carpool” our delivery with other local drop-offs.
 And we decided right off the bat that we would not blanket the neighborhood like the previous newspaper, The Fallser, did.
 Even though folks expected us to, we just couldn’t handle the waste.

 The paper wasn’t such an issue – it’s the thousands of single-use plastic bags used to weatherproof every copy.
 Yikes, that stuff is the worst!
 We just can’t.
 Instead, we drop stacks off at central locations: restaurants, shop counters, waiting rooms, etc. Places neighbors can easily pick up a copy while going about their day.